MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 1. Select **Launch Troubleshoot tool**

 >[!NOTE]
->You need to have admin privileges to open the troubleshoot tool from Power Automate Desktop
+>You need to have admin privileges to open the troubleshoot tool from Power Automate machine runtime.

 ## Resolve sign in and sign out issues